Last Updated on

 When I heard that the new Grand Hyatt Resort in Playa del Carmen was awarded with the AAA Four Diamond Award after operating for only eight months (!), I was intrigued.
 If a hotel receives this honor after such a short time, it had to be exceptional.

 The other aspect of the Grand Hyatt that piqued my interest was the fact that it was designed by the acclaimed Mexican architect Sordo Madaleno, and the award-winning New York-based Rockwell Group.
-I knew I had to check this new resort out for myself during my recent road trip across the Yucatan Peninsula.
+I knew I had to check this new resort out for myself during my recent Yucatan road trip.

 The Grand Entrance